-The costs of PR for startups does not have to break the bank anymore.
-That said, the costs vary based on the services you need and the goals you want to reach, for example, a press release for a new product launch, and the media outreach you want to achieve.
+The cost of PR for startups does not have to break the bank anymore.
+Having said that, the costs vary based on the services you need and the goals you want to reach, for example, a press release for a new product launch, and the media outreach you want to achieve.

 Luckily, the internet has created a marketplace for PR agencies that is very affordable, accessible and transparent with their prices by showing you exactly what you are paying for.

 If you have the budget, investing in professional PR services is a step in the right direction.
 Alternatively, you can look into doing it yourself, but be warned: it takes a lot of time in internet research to cover all your bases.

 In this post, we will explain the costs of PR for startups and show you some available options to choose from.

 If you’re in a hurry, feel free to jump to the section you want to see.

 By breaking down the cost of every element of a PR strategy you can see what it is that you’re actually paying for: